MileHacker Logo

 • Sur District: Dedicate at least one to two full days to see the sights the walled city on foot.

-• Comfortable Shoes: Put on comfy shoes for walking the fortifications and historical alleys.
+• Comfortable Shoes: Put on comfy shoes for hiking the fortifications and historical alleys.

 • Optimal Timing: Visit during early morning or late afternoon for the best light and cooler temperatures.

-• Sunrise/Sunset Views: The a section of walls overlooking the Hevsel Gardens offers scenic views, especially at these times.
+• Sunrise/Sunset Views: The a section of walls looking out over the Hevsel Gardens offers scenic views, especially at these times.

 Helpful Tip